-Chances are, you've heard someone say, "I love God, but I don't have to go to church to prove it."
+You've probably heard someone say, "I love God, but I don't have to go to church to prove it."
 They're right!
-Jesus does not say, "And this is how you know that you love me-if you attend church every Sunday."
+Jesus does not say, "And this is how you know that you love Me-if you attend church every Sunday."